 02 of 07

 Have you ever noticed that after a period of time spent standing or walking on ceramic tiles or concrete, your body is sore and achy?
 Hard surfaces are just that: hard.
 They offer no flexibility underfoot, so they lack the ability to act as shock absorbers for your footsteps.
 So what does this mean?
 Basically, it means that as you walk across a hard surface floor, your body gets a bit of a jolt each time you take a step because your body rather than the floor absorbs the force of your impact.

 In addition to feeling nice to walk, sit and lay on, carpet provides shock absorption thanks to its flexibility and cushioning (and this effect is increased dramatically if there is underpad beneath the carpet).
-So, not only is carpet more comfortable to the touch, it is also easier on the body when standing or walking on it over a long period of time.
+So, not only is carpet more comfortable to the touch, but it is also easier on the body when standing or walking on it over a long period of time.

 03 of 07

 Carpet provides excellent insulation value to a space, much more than hard surface flooring materials.
 In a study conducted by the Georgia Institute of Technology School of Textile Engineering, results indicated that a thicker carpet provides a higher insulation factor (“R-value”) regardless of the fiber type of the carpet.
-In addition, underpad has its own R-value, and the use of underpad in conjunction with carpet combines the R-value of each material, giving greater overall insulation.
-(Source: The Carpet and Rug Institute.)
+Also, underpad has its own R-value, and the use of underpad in conjunction with carpet combines the R-value of each material, giving greater overall insulation.

 Reducing heat loss means that carpet can help you save on the costs associated with heating a home, such as electricity or natural gas.
-For regions that experience cold winters, this could amount to a big cost savings every year.
+For regions that experience cold winters, this could amount to big cost savings every year.

 04 of 07